kanmaytacker/SOA-Mock-API/README.md

 SOA REST API
 =================

 A simple mock demo of Service Oriented Architecture to display two tables - Doctors and Users.
-The Doctors table is fetched by the doctors API and the user tables can be fectched by directly querying the Users API or via the Doctors API.
+The Doctors table is fetched by the doctors API and the user tables can be fetched by directly querying the Users API or via the Doctors API.

 Usage
 -----